LaurentDhont/better-sqlite3-default-extensions-helper/README.md

 ## How to use

 Simply put the extensions you want to use in:
-- a folder called `better-sqlite3-extensions` in the root of your project
 - a folder that you specify in an **environment variable** named `DEFAULT_SQLITE_EXTENSIONS_PATH`

 ```js